-Barring London 2012, which was played on grass court, five of the last six Olympic tennis events have been played on hard courts and the Tokyo Games will be played on the hard court too.
+Barring London 2012, which was played on grass court, six of the last seven Olympic tennis events have been played on hard courts.
 The last Olympic clay court tennis event was held at Barcelona 1992.

 In addition to the three primary types of tennis court surfaces in use at the Grand Slams, carpet courts were also used in top-level matches at one point of time.
 These are textile or polymeric material supplied in rolls or sheets which can be laid on any flat concrete or sand surface to make it into a tennis court.